nevencaplar/AGN-Going-Down/README.md

 7. Figure 3 from the paper (brightness separation)
 8. Figure 4 from the paper (time separation)
 9. Figure 5 from the paper (modeling)
+10. Fixed aperture check - Referee request
+	1. Gathering and sorting data
+	2. Reproduction of the analysis with the 3 arcsec aperture data

 ## Contents of Data folder: